pranav-vijayananth/BaddieNFT/README.md

-# BaddieNFT
+# BeetNFT

-Using Hardhat and JS to create my own NFT art.
+Using Hardhat and JS to create my own a BeetleJuice NFT.